Application Status

 BA in Anthropology from CSULB.
 She joined the team in 2008 and oversees communication with participants during the application process.

-The time of this field school is well organized so that participants engage in different aspects of the project: excavation, survey, ceramics lab and bone analyses.
+The time of this field school is well organized so that participants engage in different aspects of the project: survey, excavation, and lab.
+The goal is providing the basis of archaeological work and give an overview about what means to become an archaeologist.
 We lecture a lot during the first few days and cover a lot of ground even for those who have no previous experience in excavation (especially working with human remains).
 This makes our field school a bit different perhaps; students do get a rich theoretical background before the excavations start as well as during the excavations so that theory and practice blends into a whole thus making sure the participants get connected with the work and the area and have a wholesome understanding of the research.

 The field conditions are different than those you experience in your home or university.
 Archaeology in the Andes is a hard, cold, physically exhausting, dirty, and demanding activity.
 When deciding to work in this part of the world it is important to understand that learning to deal with very different circumstances at hand is a crucial part of participation in the project and to make the best of a given situation with the tools available.
 This is not a summer vacation although we promise you will have a great time.
 And on our end, we expect all members of our project to be patient, upbeat, flexible and prepared.